CentreForDigitalHumanities/corpus-scraper/Readme.md

     scrape1page: function (doc) {...}

-> Extracts the data from the page represented by `doc` (again a Document object) and appends those data in 6-tuples to the top-level `data` array.
-Take note that those 6-tuples should be arrays given in the order [record number, century, source text title, left context, word match, right context].
+> Extracts the data from the page represented by `doc` (again a Document object) and appends those data to the top-level `data` array, one nested array per row (so `data` becomes an array of arrays of strings or numbers).
+Note that each row should contain the same number of fields in the same order as described in your `columns` member.

 Please take note that your custom domain implementation should only use the `target`, `data` and `progressSteps` identifiers from the top-level function.
 Do not use `window.document` or `window.jQuery`, because that will probably not work out as you expect.
 You can however use `doc.querySelector` and `doc.querySelectorAll` instead.
 See http://www.w3.org/TR/selectors-api/ for a specification of these selectors.